yift/findit/docs/syntax/method/path/walk.md

 findit -w 'walk().filter($f $f.extension = "txt").length() > 100'
 ```

-will show all the directories that have more than 100 offsprings.
+will show all the directories that have more than 100 text files.